Stable CRAN version

 devtools::install_github("r-lib/covr")

 The main function you’ll use is package_coverage().
-Run it from your package root directory:
+Run it from your package root directory.
+The function automatically discovers your test files, instruments your source code with coverage counters, runs the tests, and reports which lines were executed:

 library(covr)